capstoneconnector/In-Class-Behavior-Analyzer/Group Meetings/Group Meeting #2 (With Client).md

    - No

 ## Side notes
- -Will students act differently if they are a minority/stereotype?
+ - Will students act differently if they are a minority/stereotype?
- -How does this affect social networking?
+ - How does this affect social networking?
- -Get swipe card access to the room.
+ - Get swipe card access to the room.
- -Might have access to a budget.
+ - Might have access to a budget.
 Work with Wayne.